gabyx/CudaFramework/README.md

 These files will help the most in understanding the source code together with the paper.

 Each GPU variant class ``JorProxGPUVariant`` and ``SorProxGPUVariant`` contains certain variants which correspond to fixed GPU settings (block dimension, threads per block etc...).
-The descriptions of these variants are consistent with the master thesis and the paper.
+The descriptions of these variants are consistent with the master thesis (and hopefully also the paper).
-Each GPU variant has a ``initializeTestProblem()`` function which fills the iteration matrices with random values (keeping the problem size fix!).
+Each GPU variant has a ``initializeTestProblem()`` function which fills the iteration matrices with random values (keeping the problem size fixed!).
 Each GPU variant also has ``runGPUProfile()`` and ``runGPUPlain()`` functions which launch the GPU variants with or without timing information.

-The kernels A and B involved in the GPU variant ``SorProxGPUVariant`` are launched sequentially over matrix ``T_dev``:
+To get to the bottom of the prox iteration variants, consider the the kernels A and B involved in the GPU variant ``SorProxGPUVariant``.
+These are launched sequentially over the iteration matrix ``T_dev`` as shown in the following:

 for(m_nIterGPU=0; m_nIterGPU< m_nMaxIterations ; m_nIterGPU++){